Man and woman appear in court accused of attempted murder in Aberdeen - Evening Express

 Dawid Majewicz and Kelly Pereira Santos appeared in private at Aberdeen Sheriff Court in connection with the incident.

-It comes after a 36-year-old man was injured followed an incident on Moir Drive on Friday.
+It comes after a 36-year-old man was injured followed an incident on Friday evening.

 Majewicz is accused of assault to severe injury, permanent disfigurement, danger of life and attempted murder.